ArchLars/archtutorial/arch_kde_encrypted_tutorial.md

 # Enable SecureBoot #
 ```

-Then reboot back into Arch.
+* And now you can finally reboot after removing your ArchISO USB into your actual system.
+* After hopefully being able to successfully boot.
 Verify:

 ```bash
 sbctl status   # should show: Secure Boot enabled, and files signed